 The city of Valdez, closest to the epicenter, was completely destroyed.

 The prolonged shaking resulted in many natural changes as well.
 The Latouche Island area, for example, moved to the southeast by nearly 60 feet (20 meters), according to the Alaska Earthquake Center.

 USGS now estimates the earthquake and its accompanying tsunami caused $311 million in damages across the state of Alaska.

 And yet loss of human life was relatively small.
 Only 130 people were killed.
 The UAF Alaska Earthquake Center said the low death rate was:

 … due to low population density, the time of day and the fact that it was a holiday, and the type of material used to construct many buildings (wood).

-The 1964 Good Friday Earthquake didn’t come close to the loss of life from two slightly smaller and more recent quakes: the December 26, 2004 Indian Ocean 9.1-magnitude earthquake and tsunami (third-largest earthquake recorded on a seismograph, with over 230,000 people in 14 countries killed) and the March 11, 2011 9.0-magnitude earthquake in Japan (fifth-largest earthquake recorded on a seismograph, with nearly 16,000 deaths).
+The 1964 Great Alaska Earthquake didn’t come close to the loss of life from two slightly smaller and more recent quakes: the December 26, 2004, Indian Ocean 9.1-magnitude earthquake and tsunami (third-largest earthquake recorded on a seismograph, with over 230,000 people killed in 14 countries) and the March 11, 2011, 9.0-magnitude earthquake in Japan (fifth-largest earthquake recorded on a seismograph, with nearly 16,000 deaths).